sriniammai/TidyData/CookBook.md

-# Tidy Data Description
+# Tidy Data File Description

-This file explains the variables contained in TidyData.txt
+TidyData.txt contains total of 180 observations (for each subject and activity group) of 68 variables.

-## Subject and Activity Group
+## Subject

-The data was split into six activities:
+The subjects were labelled sequentially from one to thirty.

+## Activities
+Following are the 6 different activits
 1. WALKING
 1. WALKING_UPSTAIRS
 1. WALKING_DOWNSTAIRS